jbumbe/EdgewarePlusPlus/README.md

 •*Being able to change subliminal graphics*

+•*Being able to change startup graphics*

 •*Giving hibernate new modes, offering alternatives like "slowly ramping up over time"*

 •*Giving a use to prompt/caption "moods", initial inspiration was giving people the ability to make "one handed" prompt modes, for those who are too "preoccupied" to type multiple full sentences*

+•*Adding a "max videos" and "max audio" feature, both for performance and audio overlap reasons*

 •*Actually making the version number work with Edgeware++ updates, it's not exciting but would be good to learn how to do properly*